-If you want to make online sales this holiday, you should start selling on Instagram.
-Read how to maximize your chances for a great holiday-selling season.
+If you want to make online sales this holiday, start selling on Instagram.
+Read how to maximize your chances for a fabulously successful holiday season.

-As director of Contentworks Agency, I’ve been planning our client’s holiday campaigns since August.
-We know that consumer spending increases during the holidays.
+As director of Contentworks Agency, I know that consumer spending increases during the holidays.
 And where are people spending those holiday dollars?
-Instagram.

-In this article, I’m going to share 10 tips for selling on Instagram this holiday season.
+In this article, I’m sharing 10 tips for selling on Instagram this holiday season.

 First, let’s be clear that the holiday period encompasses Thanksgiving, Christmas, Hanukkah, New Year, and a variety of other celebrations.